 His professional affiliations have earned him two appointments to national commissions by Presidents Carter and Clinton, including the U.S. National Commission on Libraries and Information Sciences.
 He has served in various capacities with the major domestic and international public administration organizations.
 At the local level, he has worked with such diverse groups as the International Mariachi Conference, United Way, Hellenic Cultural Foundation, Carondelet Health Network and the Diocese of Tucson.

 Joel married the former Mary Lee Jacobs and together raised two children, David and Laura Lisa.
-They are currently enjoying five grandchildren.
+They enjoyed five grandchildren.

 Source of Biography: Pima County Public Library staff research dated 04/02/2003.

 Ludden, Nicole.
 "Joel D. Valdez, former Tucson city manager, dies at 87., opens a new window" Arizona Daily Star.
 June 9, 2022